Republic of China Air Force: Cold War

 From 1979 to 1990, the ROCAF engaged in a classified military aid program in the Yemen Arab Republic, known as the Great Desert Program (大漠計畫).
 The program started after American President Jimmy Carter rushed 14 F-5s to the Yemeni Air Force who had no pilots or ground crew trained to operate the type or even any Western aircraft (they previously operated MiG-15s).
 The Americans and the Saudis (who were bankrolling the Yemen Arab Republic's military) requested military aid from Taiwan who provided 80 F-5 pilots, ground crews, early warning radars, and anti-aircraft missile batteries.
 All told more than a thousand ROCAF personnel were deployed to Yemen.
+The detachment in Yemen was normally commanded by a lieutenant colonel who reported to the military attaché in Saudi Arabia.

 The opposing Air Force of South Yemen was made up of Cuban pilots and maintainers with some Soviet advisors and pilots as well.
 The ROCAF force were actively involved in combat with the Cubans/Soviets and for all intents and purposes constitutes the Yemen Arab Republic's Air Force during this time.
 Taiwanese pilots scored a number of kills in Yemen.
 The program ended in 1990 when Saudi Arabia withdrew its diplomatic recognition of Taiwan.

-From democratization
+Modern era

+In the 1990s the Air Force embarked on an air and missile defense upgrade, the Chiangwang system.
+This system was designed to have higher levels of automation and make use of the Air Force's new E-2T Hawkeyes.
+AN/FPS-117 and AN/FPS-77 were procured.
+The Leshan site was upgraded with a PAVE PAWS long range early warning and surveillance radar.
+The Chiangwang system was replaced by the Huanwang system which makes widespread use of Link-16 and newer computers.
+The Huanwang system was the first to allow for all command centers to share a common understanding of the battlespace and is integrated with Army and Navy systems.

 The transition to democracy was difficult for the ROCAF and the Taiwanese military overall.
 During the martial law period the military was a pillar of totalitarianism and dictatorship and for this reason was mistrusted by the Taiwanese public.
 Spending and personnel levels fell from the beginning of democratization until the Tsai Ing-wen administration began increasing military spending in 2016.
 Efforts have been made to enhance the status of the military in the eyes of the public.

-The ROCAF has been under increasing financial and physical pressure due to an increase in PLA Air Force intrusions into Taiwanese airspace and subsequent interception by Taiwanese fighters.